-Tory rebels warn Johnson double by-election defeat will pile on pressure

-Tory rebels set to pile pressure on Boris Johnson as MPs brace for by-election ‘disaster’
+Tory rebels issue warning to Boris Johnson as MPs brace for by-election ‘disaster’

-MPs expecting for ‘big defeat’ in Wakefield and warn PM faces loss of authority majority in Tiverton and Honiton wiped out
+MPs expecting for ‘big defeat’ in Wakefield and warn PM faces loss of authority if majority in Tiverton and Honiton wiped out

 Tory MPs warn a double by-election defeat this week will pile further pressure on Boris Johnson’s leadership as the embattled prime minister tries to move on from the Partygate scandal.